nurielleve/software-design/docs/assignment3.md

 **State Machine Diagrams**

-+ Updated State Machine Diagrams to be consistent with the class diagram and its operations
++ Updated State Machine Diagrams and its descriptions to be consistent with the class diagram and its operations

 **Implementation**
 + Changed user class to be abstract (error from assignment 2)